My Journey Studying In Adelaide And Pursuing CA ANZ

 2. Choose where to study abroad

-- Once you know your ‘why’ the next step is to choose WHERE you intend studying.
+- Once you know you are 'why' the next step is to choose WHERE you intend to study.

 - I chose Adelaide, Australia because it is a growing place, peaceful, beautiful.
 Most of all it offers everything for a reasonable price.